Air

 aircraft of the squadron were regular F-16A/Bs, not specialised

 reconnaissance versions, hence the designation F-16(R).
-Under the
+Under

 fuselage, on the centerline pylon, they carried the Orpheus day/night